davento/EDA2022I/Lab1-BplusTree/deleteLogicSinceIDidNotFinish.md

   if p is the root and the root has one child:
     update the root as its child
     stop the procedure
-  while the minimum children condition is not met by n's parent:
+  while the minimum children condition is not met by p:
     if the left sibling s exists:
         if it can borrow:
             borrow children from s
-            decrease the number of children in s by 1 update s's keys
+            decrease the number of children in s by 1 update s's and p's keys
         if it can't:
-            merge p onto s (by passing over the remaining children in p to the left of the already existing children in s) increase the number of children in s by the number of children passed over update s's keys
-            let temp be p
+            merge p onto s (by passing over the remaining children in p to the left of the already existing children in s) increase the number of children in s by the number of children passed over let temp be p
             set p as s
             delete temp
+            update p's keys
     else if the right sibling s exists: if it can borrow:
             borrow children from s